GA-repos/React_Intro/README.md

 export default HelloWorldContainer;
 ```

 It's **_super important_** to remember that our component functions can only return **one** element, but that element can contain as many other elements as we want!
-In the above example, we're return a single `header` element.
+In the above example, we're returning a single element.
 Which of the following are **not** valid in a component's return statement:

 ```jsx
 //...